jeffpoulton/locked-in/agent-os/product/mission.md

 ## Pitch

-**Locked In** is an AI-driven accountability coaching app that helps motivated individuals build lasting habits by leveraging behavioral psychology through a Variable Interval Deposit Contract mechanism.
-Users deposit their own money and earn it back by completing daily actions - but they never know which days have rewards or how much each reward is worth, creating powerful loss-avoidance motivation that drives consistent action.
+**Locked In** is the only accountability coach that refunds you based on your success.
+Unlike coaches or apps that charge monthly fees regardless of results, Locked In flips the model: deposit your own money upfront, complete your daily habit, and earn it all back.
+Miss a day that had a reward?
+That money is forfeited - creating real stakes that drive real action.

+Here's the twist: you never know which days have rewards or how much they're worth.
+It's the same psychology that makes games hard to put down - that "maybe today's the day" feeling - except it's pushing you toward the gym instead of pulling you toward your phone.

 ## Users